Rock Tumbler Manufacturers

 Discover with Dr. Coolis a trade name of a beginner's rotary tumbler made and imported by JMW Sales, Inc., 340 A Street, Suite 1, Ashland, OR 97520, 541-708-6738.
 In 2019 we purchased one of their tumblers (photo shown on this page).
 Their web address is jmwsales.com, email@example.com.

-A rock tumbler sold by Harbor Freight Tools.
+A Harbor Freight rock tumbler with two three-pound barrels.
+They are sold by Harbor Freight Tools.

-A National Geographic rock tumbler, manufactured by JMW Sales.
+A National Geographic rock tumbler, imported by JMW Sales.

 A Lortone QT-12 rotary rock tumbler with a 12-pound capacity barrel.